-- 1. Free shares: No free shares were issued in 2021 or 2022. - 2.
-Partnership shares: No partnership shares were issued in 2021 or 2022. - 3.
-Matching shares: The partnership share agreements for the year to 31 October 2022 provide for two matching shares to be awarded free of charge for each partnership share acquired.
-No partnership shares were acquired in 2022 (2021: nil).
-Matching shares will usually be forfeited if a member leaves employment in the Group within five years of their grant.

-4. Dividend shares: Dividends on shares acquired under the SIP will be utilised to acquire additional shares.
-Accumulated dividends received on shares in the SIP to 31 December 2022 amounted to £nil (2021: £156).
-Of these J A Heller received no shares (2021: 369 shares).
-No other Directors received dividend shares.
+- 1. Free shares: No free shares were issued in 2022 or 2023. - 2.
+Partnership shares: No partnership shares were issued in 2022 or 2023. - Matching shares: The partnership share agreements for the year to 31 October 2023 provide for two matching shares to be awarded free of charge for each partnership share acquired.
+No partnership shares were acquired in 2023 (2022: nil).
+Matching shares will usually be forfeited if a member leaves employment in the Group within five years of their grant. - 4.
+Dividend shares: Dividends on shares acquired under the SIP will be utilised to acquire additional shares.
+Accumulated dividends received on shares in the SIP to 31 December 2023 amounted to £nil (2022: £nil).
+J A Heller received no shares (2022: nil shares) and no other Directors received dividend shares.